Amin-ur-Rahman/Amin-ur-Rahman/README.md

 -  MongoDB for robust data management
 -  Building production-ready MERN stack applications
 -  Next.js for fast and SEO optimized web applications
+-  Diving deeper into AI and Automation for more user interactive apps

 **Design & Development Tools**